60+ First Line Writing Prompts

 - Don’t keep skipping through all of the prompts above.
 Challenge yourself and give the ‘hard’ or ‘boring’ ones a go!
 You never know how they’ll inspire you unless you give them a go.

-- Feel free to adapt this first-line writing prompts in any way you like.
+- Feel free to adapt these first-line writing prompts in any way you like.
 You can change the character names, point of view and any other details you feel like.

 - Explore your imagination.
 Don’t be afraid to add more characters, add conflict, add dialogue, add anything you like to really have fun with these prompts!

+For more inspiration, check out this list of over 150 story starters.
 Now go and choose an opening sentence from the above list!
 And if it inspires you to write something cool, let us know in the comments!
-You can even publish your story online and get some valuable feedback from our online community – Just sign-up to create your free account.
+You can even publish your story online – Just sign-up to create your free account.